 The above sources must meet the minimum standards for accreditation by national or state recognized agencies.
 Credits from non-traditional sources are evaluated on a case-by-case basis.
 In general, credit is awarded only for those courses or training experiences that are comparable to those courses offered by Western Nevada College.
 Certain credits may be applicable to satisfy course requirements for occupational degrees while others may be used as elective credit primarily for the AGS and AAS and Bachelor of Applied Science degrees and for Certificate of Achievement only.
+Credit from non-traditional courses is generally not granted for courses that are considered transferable within the Nevada System of Higher Education (NSHE).
 Correspondence credit from regionally accredited institutions can be applicable towards all degrees.

 Credit For Military Service

 Veteran students and students who are active military and declared as degree/certificate seeking are encouraged to submit a copy of their military transcript, JST or Air Force, and their DD2-14 and records of approved examinations (if applicable) to determine if credit may be awarded for military service and/or training.
 This is required for veterans receiving military benefits.